Feathered Retreats: Experiencing the Best Birding Lodges on a 6-Day Manu Tour

 Wayquecha Lodge.

-The Lodge sits in the heart of the Manu Cloud Forest on 1,500 meters of elevation surrounded by lush vegetation and a humid forest.
+The Lodge sits in the heart of the Cloud Forest at 1,500 meters of elevation surrounded by lush vegetation and a humid forest.
 The specialties living here are; Cock of the Rock, Crested Quetzal, Rufous-winged Antwren, Handsome Flycatcher, Solitary Eagle, Lyre-tailed Nightjar, Geoffroy’s Daggerbill, Wire-crested Thorntail, Peruvian Piedtail, Lanceolated Monklet, Amazonian Umbrellabird, Olive Finch, and Cerulean-capped Manakin, among many many others.
-This location holds around 500 bird species according to Ebird
+This location holds around 500 bird species according to Ebird (5000 feet or 1520 m of elevation) *alternatively we can stay at Paradise Lodge

 Guadalupe Lodge